Skydog is the alias of experimental director Ryan Uzilevsky

 His work often merges Visual Art and Music.
 With projects featured at international festivals, exhibitions, concerts, theaters, and museums such as the Guggenheim Museum, the New York MOMA, Coachella Music and Arts Festival, Burning Man,

-New York's Festival of Ideas, Further Future Festival, House of Yes, Robot Heart, and VIVID Festival, Sydney.
+New York's Festival of Ideas, Further Future Festival, House of Yes, Robot Heart, and VIVID Festival in Sydney.

 By embedding media and dynamic visual effects into the world’s long existing monumental architectural realms, a new visual language emerges.
-This work has the ability to deliver feelings and sensations that challenge not only the intellectual mind, the emotional heart, but also the instinctual biology of the fight or flight tendencies built into human spacial conscience.
+This work has the ability to deliver feelings and sensations that challenge not only the intellectual mind and the emotional heart, but also the instinctual biology of the fight or flight tendencies built into human spatial conscience.

 Unlike many of his New Media Art contemporaries, his work does not represent a departure from the legacy of the built environment, or a call for a post-internet digital replacement to public space, rather, he creatively integrates the deep seeded human response to classical shape, form, and material.
-Working within a context that only thousands of years of collective human proximity and intimacy with these deeply rooted forms can truly harbor.
+Working within this architectural context fosters a mind-body connection that only thousands of years of collective human proximity and intimacy with these deeply rooted forms can touch on.

 From there, he presents work from a platform that is familiar while beckoning the unpredictable.
-It is in this suspended state of possibility that audiences can find themselves grounded, yet vulnerable enough to absorb and contemplate the meaningful narratives that are being delivered.
+It is in this suspended state of possibility that audiences can find themselves grounded, yet vulnerable enough to absorb and contemplate the meaningful narratives that are being delivered in the work.

-The result is immersive experiences that allow once familiar and mundane structures and spaces to engage in two-way communication with the audience, a communal and dynamic theatrical experience where the audience is free to wonder in and around the installation sites.
-This exploitative freedom becomes a necessary part of an Audio Visual journey that often takes on complex themes like mind-body dualism, lucid dreaming, spirituality, and romance.
+The result is immersive experiences that allow once familiar structures and spaces to engage in two-way communication with the audience.
+A communal and dynamic theatrical experience where the audience is free to wonder in and around the installation sites.
+This exploitative freedom becomes a necessary part of an Audio Visual journey that often includes complex subjects and intense storytelling.

 The future of his work is undefined yet infused with great possibility.
 As technology and creative mediums advance, he will continue to embrace new tools that foster both suspension of disbelief and meaningful reflection on our deepest human sensitivities.